Clayface (film): Release

 Clayface is scheduled to be released theatrically by Warner Bros.
-Pictures in the United States on September 11, 2026.
+Pictures in the United States on October 23, 2026.
+It was originally scheduled for release on September 11, 2026, but was pushed back to the October date in February 2026 to take advantage of the Halloween period.
 It will be part of the DCU's Chapter One: Gods and Monsters.